Release the stress that inhibits your body and mind, and move with ease through all kinds of challenge!

 What to bring: comfortable clothes for moving, a yoga mat, and paper + pen are all helpful.

-Strala Yoga is a Registered Yoga School (RYS) with Yoga Alliance Professionals, and this course counts for continuing education.
+Our program is backed by mind-body medicine pioneer Dr. Deepak Chopra, and Chair of Neurology at Harvard, and Director of the Genetics and Aging Research Unit at Massachusetts General Hospital, Dr. Rudolph Tanzi.
+Strala is also a Registered Yoga School (RYS) with Yoga Alliance Professionals, and this course counts for continuing education.

 It begins with a mindset, that says our best way to get where we’re going is to feel good along the way.